AguaClara/Textbook/Sedimentation/Sed_Design.rst

 You may be wondering, why do we need a jet reverser in the first place?
 Why don't we just have the diffusers point up to avoid having to change the flow in the first place?
 The answer has multiple components.

-- If the diffusers were to point up, they could clog if anything settles in them.
-While this is unlikely due to the high velocity of flow exiting the small cross-sectional area diffuser, it is something that is avoided by pointing them down.
+- If the diffusers were to point up, that would mean that any sedimentation that happens near the terminal end of the manifold would accumulate and have no way of being removed.
 - If flow were just to point directly up, it would not have an opportunity to sufficiently spread into the width of the sedimentation bay, which could lead to "short-circuiting" and poor flow distribution overall.
 - The jet reverser functions as a way to keep flocs suspended by ensuring that anything that settles will be propelled back up from the force of the diffuser jet.
 Because the diffusers and jet reverser are responsible for resuspension, their design must meet minimum velocity requirements, as derived in the section on :ref:`diffuser design <heading_Sed_Tank_Diffuser_Design>`.
-The jet reverser and diffuser alignment is not symmetrical; the diffusers are offset from the jet reverser centerline.
+The jet reverser and diffuser alignment is not symmetrical; the diffusers are directed to one side of the jet reverser (either by slight rotation of the inlet manifold or by an offset).
 This is intentionally done to ensure that the diffuser jet never collapses to promote a floc filter, which will be discussed next. :numref:`figure_jet_placement` shows that flat bottomed and centered jets do not create a floc filter while offset jets are stable.

 .. _figure_jet_placement: